Get

 Conclusion

-Lidocaine is considered safe to use in cats at the proper doses and for certain conditions.
-It is most commonly used as a local anesthetic for minor procedures or pain or as a nerve block for things like extracting teeth.
+Lidocaine is considered safe for cats at the proper doses and for certain conditions by a veterinary professional or under their guidance.
+It is most commonly used as a local anesthetic for minor procedures or pain, or as a nerve block for things like extracting teeth.
 You likely won’t see it given intravenously for heart arrhythmias, like you might in dogs, or given epidurally for specific procedures.
 Your vet may prescribe topical lidocaine to help manage your cat’s pain in the form of ointments or a patch.
 Just be sure to follow the instructions and keep your cat from eating the product.

 Featured Image Credit: luchschenF, Shutterstock